AnishAzharudeen/knowthesigns/README.md

 - We would like to extend our heartfelt thanks to **Code Institute** for providing this incredible platform and the opportunity to develop "Know the signs."

-- Special thanks to the instructors and mentors and Hackathon Team.
+- Special thanks to the instructors, mentors and Hackathon Team.